1. What are subdivision association comments?

 6. I moved to the Township and would like to review the set of building plans used for the construction of my house and submitted to the Township for a building permit in the past.
 Does the Township Building Department have blueprints on file and available for review?

-If a building permit was issued for new construction or alterations to a residence within the past 20 years, the Building Department may have blueprints available.
-Please call the Building Department in advance to request blueprints for review.
+If a building permit was issued for new construction or alterations to a residence after 1988, the Building Department may have blueprints available.
+Request a copy using the online request for public records portal.

 7. What can I do if my builder does not meet my expectations?